Arcachofo/SimulIDE-Knowledge-Base/2-Editor/Compiler.md

 Then select a compiler from the list and configure "Tool Path" and other options (if needed):

 ![[comp_settings.png]]
-To load a compiler automatically when you open a file, you can add an indication in the very first line of the file as comment, for example in C/C++:
+To load a compiler automatically when you open a file, you can add an indication in the **very first line** of the file as a comment, for example in C/C++:

 ```
 // Compiler: Avrgcc